Geodels/eSCAPE-demo/README.md

 ### 0- Test

 This simple model is used to test your **eSCAPE** installation.
-It provides tow comparisons related to:
+It provides two comparisons related to:

 + the _expected values_ that you should obtained if your installation is successful
 + runtime for both _serial_ and _parallel_ simulations